 Comparative analysis

-Material | Advantages | Defects | Applications in construction | Applications in crafts |
+| Material | Advantages | Defects | Applications in construction | Applications in crafts |

-Copper | Excellent conductivity, corrosion resistance, ductility | High cost, heavy weight | Water and sewage installations, roofing | Decorative elements |
+| Copper | Excellent conductivity, corrosion resistance, ductility | High cost, heavy weight | Plumbing and sewage installations, roofing | Decorative elements |

-Brown | Durability, corrosion resistance, easy to dye | Heavier than copper, higher cost | Construction elements, sculptures | Sculptures, works of art |
+| Brown | Durability, corrosion resistance, easy to dye | Heavier than copper, higher cost | Structural elements, sculptures | Sculptures, works of art |

-Composites | Lightness, strength, corrosion resistance, design flexibility | High initial cost, production complexity | Building components, sculptures, decorative elements | Sculptures, decorative elements |
+| Composites | Lightness, strength, corrosion resistance, design flexibility | High initial cost, production complexity | Building components, sculptures, decorative elements | Sculptures, decorative elements |

-Aluminum | Lightweight, durable, corrosion resistant, recyclable | Lower strength than steel, higher cost than steel | Window frames, roof coverings, facades | Elements of fences, gates, balustrades |
+| Aluminum | Lightweight, durable, corrosion-resistant, recyclable | Lower strength than steel, higher cost than steel | Window frames, roofing, facades | Elements of fences, gates, balustrades |

-Cast iron | Durability, vibration resistance, low price | Brittleness, high weight, low corrosion resistance | Pipes, manhole covers, architectural elements | Garden furniture, decorative elements |
+| Cast iron | Durability, vibration resistance, low price | Brittle, heavy, low corrosion resistance | Pipes, manhole covers, architectural elements | Garden furniture, decorative elements |

 Selecting the right casting material requires careful consideration of cost, performance, and specific application requirements.
-Each material has its strengths and weaknesses, and selection often depends on balancing these factors to meet the requirements of the intended application.
+Each material has its strengths and weaknesses, and the choice often depends on balancing these factors to meet the requirements of the intended application.
 Understanding the advantages and disadvantages of each material helps you make informed decisions that optimize both functionality and cost-effectiveness in construction and crafts.

 Contact us and we will advise you on how to approach your project.